Kalitta Air

-Kalitta Air is an American cargo and passenger airline headquartered at Willow Run Airport, Ypsilanti Township, Michigan.
+Kalitta Air is an American cargo airline headquartered at Willow Run Airport, Ypsilanti Township, Michigan.
 The company operates international scheduled and cargo charter services.
 Its call sign "Connie" is from its founder, Connie Kalitta.

 History

 In 1967, Conrad "Connie" Kalitta started the airline as Connie Kalitta Services, a business carrying car parts using a twin engine Cessna 310 that he piloted.
 The airline's name would later become American International Airways in 1984.
 At this point, the fleet consisted of Boeing 747, Lockheed L-1011, Douglas DC-8, Twin Beech, and Learjet aircraft, for air freight, air ambulance, and charter passenger operations.